• Skip to primary navigation

 Eve's pudding in a white baking dish with a jug of custard.

-This simple Eve's pudding makes a delicious change from the usual apple crumble and apple pie recipes around during apple season!
-In fact, two of my kids prefer it to crumble!
+This simple recipe for Eves pudding makes a delicious change from the usual apple crumble and apple pie recipes around during apple season!

 I like to use tart Bramley apples or cooking apples, which contrast nicely with the sweet vanilla sponge.

 👩🍳 Love Bramley apples?
-Try my easy cinnamon apple muffins recipe too!
+You might also like my easy cinnamon apple muffins recipe, air fryer apple crumble, and apple loaf cake too!

 Jump to: